Sea-queue/shadow-removal-via-ISD-map/README.md

 # Shadow Removal via Illuminant Spectral Direction(ISD) estimation

 We aim to recover the true scene appearance by eliminating cast shadows while preserving material color.
-This would improve the downstream computer vision tasks such as autonomous driving.
+This would improve the downstream computer vision tasks such as autonomous driving and robotic vision.

 ---